animated minds

 Creative Placemaking is the zuzh.
 It's Art, Culture + Design.

-It's a monthly Third Thursday Block Party in your neighborhood.
-It's a weekly Cinema Sunday on the Prom with your neighbs.
+It's a monthly First Friday Block Party in your neighborhood.
+It's a Cinema Sunday with your neighbs.
 It's the choice of music that sets the tone in your establishment, at your event, or in your home.

 It's the vibe for me.